 You decided to check into a residential treatment center to become sober and healthy.
 Great News!
-Setting a date for admission to a rehab center is one of the best decisions you will ever make.
+Setting a date for admission to an inpatient rehab center is one of the best decisions you will ever make.
 Now that you’ve made the first step, now what?
 You’re likely wondering what should you pack, and what you’ll be doing when you get there.

 Read on to learn about how to prepare yourself for a comfortable and successful experience in an inpatient drug and alcohol rehab.

-Preparing For Inpatient Drug and Alcohol Rehab
+Preparing for Inpatient Drug and Alcohol Rehab

 The urge to go on one last drug or alcohol bender may seem enticing.
 Don’t go there!
-You want your transition into rehab to be as smooth as possible.
+You want your transition into inpatient rehab to be as smooth as possible.
 If you bombard your system with an exorbitant amount of drugs beyond what your body is accustomed to, you run the risk of overdose.

 Additionally, if you don’t overdose, you’ll feel miserable for your first few days in rehab as your body rids itself of unusually high amounts of toxic substances.

 You know rehab is hard.
 However, it’s essential to understand that there will physical and emotional challenges that occur during treatment.
 For the first few days, you’ll likely want to keep to yourself as the detox process often includes unpleasant side effects.

 After the first week, you might begin to experience anxiety, shame, and sadness as you recall the damaging effects of addiction within your personal and professional relationships.